Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in Computational and Applied Mathematics and would like to actively explore applications involved in __Condensed Matter Physics and Quantum Computing + Information__.
 Roughly, my research involves __Computing__(35%) + __Mathematics__ (50%) + __Sciences__(15%).

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying __modern analysis and probability theory__ to Numerical Analysis, Multi-Scale analysis and computation, Machine Learning.
 Recently, I am mainly working on the scientific machine learning for 2D Material and MCMC on NISQ Quantum Devices.

-I am reading mainly about the following two topics recently and would be happy to organize some remote reading groups (if not in minnesota) for discussion:
+Recently along with close collaborations with brilliant scientists, I started to be attracted by Quantum Many body theory and Quantum Thermodynamics as well as Quantum Information.
+There are many problems within the fields having rich mathematical structures.
+I am reading mainly about the following two topics and would be happy to organize reading groups for discussion:

 (1) Tensor Networks and Quantum Algorithms

-(2) Electron-Phonon Coupling
+(2) Moire Phonon and Electron-Phonon Coupling